 - ☐ Apply train loads to current model If the current model loaded was generated from the Build Model... dialog with the Apply temperature and rail loads in same analysis option turned off then this option can be selected.
 If this option is not selected then the Original model filename entry is available for manual selection of the original model containing only temperature loads. - ☐ Original model filename If a single rail load configuration is to be analysed and the currently loaded model is not being used, the original model filename should be entered into the box.
 Alternatively, the Browse... button can be used to locate the original model file containing only the temperature loading.
 For batch processing the original model filename is ignored. - □ Rail load model filename If a single rail load configuration is to be analysed the new filename for the model incorporating the temperature and rail loads should be entered into the box.
 This filename can contain the path name for the model location (folder must exist) but should generally only have the filename defined which will then be saved in the current working folder.
 This filename can be the same as the original model filename but should generally be different to allow the temperature loading model to be reused for another rail load configuration.
-For batch processing the new rail load model filename is ignored. - ☐ Rail load Microsoft Excel spreadsheet or batch text file If a single rail load configuration is to be analysed for the specified bridge model the filename of the Microsoft Excel spreadsheet containing the required loading should be entered into the box.
+For batch processing the new rail load model filename is ignored. - ☐ Rail load spreadsheet or batch text file If a single rail load configuration is to be analysed for the specified bridge model the filename of the Excel or compatible XLSX format spreadsheet containing the required loading should be entered into the box.
 Alternatively the Browse... button can be used to locate the file.
 Once the spreadsheet has been specified the OK button can be clicked to carry out the modification of the original bridge model to include the combined effects of the temperature and rail loading.
+The units in the selected XLSX format spreadsheet must match the units the Rail Track Analysis model was built with.

-If multiple models and/or multiple rail load configurations are to be analysed then only the batch text file (which must have a .txt file extension) listing the information required by the software should be entered into this box.
+If multiple models and/or multiple rail load configurations are to be analysed, then only the batch text file (which must have a .txt file extension) listing the information required by the software should be entered into this box.
 Alternatively, the Browse... button can be used, selecting "Batch text file (.txt)" as the file type.

 For each model/rail configuration analysis the batch text file should contain a separate line of data.
-Each line should specify the original temperature model, the new combined loading model to create and the Microsoft Excel spreadsheet that contains the rail configuration definition.
+Each line should specify the original temperature model, the new combined loading model to create, and the XLSX format spreadsheet that contains the rail configuration definition.
 Each item on a line should be TAB delimited to allow spaces to be used in the filenames.
 An example batch text file is shown below.

-Bridge1.mdl Bridge1_RailConfig1.mdl Bridge1_RailConfig1.xls Bridge1.mdl Bridge1_RailConfig2.mdl Bridge1_RailConfig2.xls Bridge1.mdl Bridge1_RailConfig3.mdl Bridge1_RailConfig3.xls Bridge1.mdl Bridge1_RailConfig4.mdl Bridge1_RailConfig4.xls Bridge2.mdl Bridge2_RailConfig1.mdl Bridge2_RailConfig1.xls Bridge2.mdl Bridge2_RailConfig2.mdl Bridge2_RailConfig2.xls Bridge3.mdl Bridge3_RailConfig1.mdl Bridge3_RailConfig1.xls
+Bridge1.mdl Bridge1_RailConfig1.mdl Bridge1_RailConfig1.xlsx Bridge1.mdl Bridge1_RailConfig2.mdl Bridge1_RailConfig2.xlsx Bridge1.mdl Bridge1_RailConfig3.mdl Bridge1_RailConfig3.xlsx Bridge1.mdl Bridge1_RailConfig4.mdl Bridge1_RailConfig4.xlsx Bridge2.mdl Bridge2_RailConfig1.mdl Bridge2_RailConfig1.xlsx Bridge2.mdl Bridge2_RailConfig2.mdl Bridge2_RailConfig2.xlsx Bridge3.mdl Bridge3_RailConfig1.mdl Bridge3_RailConfig1.xlsx